superyuan/refeditor/README.md

 ==============
 Latest Version
 --------------
-Please use right panel to download source code.
+Please use the panel on the right to download source code.

 Old Versions
 --------------